lucasmoten/ods19/docs/home.md

 + callerPermissions (CallerPermission) - Permissions granted to the caller that resulted in this object being returned.
 + permissions (array[PermissionUser,PermissionGroup]) - **Deprecated** - Array of permissions associated with this object.
 + breadcrumbs (array[BreadcrumbParent,Breadcrumb]) - Array of IDs representing the parent chain for the object returned buy the API call.
 Will be empty for objects located at the root.

+## GroupSpaceResp (object)

++ grantee: `dctc_odrive` (string) - The flattened group name identifier that matches f_share values in an ACM.
++ resourceString: `group/dctc/DCTC/ODrive` (string) - The resource string identifying the group suitable for use as the ownedBy value when creating new objects to be owned by the group.
++ displayName: `DCTC ODrive` (string) - A UI friendly representation of the resource string.
++ quantity: 3 (number) - The current number of objects owned by the group for which the caller is allowed to see at the root.

+## GroupSpaceResultset (object)

++ totalRows: 100 (number) - Total number of groups the user is a member of that own objects at the root.
++ pageCount: 10 (number) - Always 1.
++ pageNumber: 1 (number) - Always 1.
++ pageSize: 10 (number) - Total number of groups the user is a member of that own objects at the root.
++ pageRows: 10 (number) - Total number of groups the user is a member of that own objects at the root.
++ groups (array[GroupSpaceResp]) - Array containing group information.

 ## ObjectDeleted (object)